telecomsxchange/culture/README.md

 - Buyers believe in prepaid wholesale (no minimum)
 - Buyers believe in strict vetting process and willing to go thru verification process
 - Sellers get paid instantly upon request
-- Sellers believe that mixing sold routes quality is not profitable in the long term.
+- Sellers believe that mixing sold routes quality is not profitable in the long term
 - Members believe in utilizing Blockchain for decentralized backup of prepaid funds values
-- Sellers believe in publishing selling rates publicly to other community members.
+- Sellers believe in publishing selling rates publicly to other community members